gaushi/gaushi.github.io/cv.md

   <ul>
   <li>
        Looking for research technician, undergraduate, graduate students, and postdoc
-        <a href="https://gradschool.utk.edu/future-students/office-of-graduate-admissions/applying-to-graduate-school/"> Applying to the Graduate School</a>
+        <a href="https://gradschool.utk.edu/future-students/office-of-graduate-admissions/applying-to-graduate-school/" target="_blank"> Applying to the Graduate School</a>

   </li>
 </ul>